Invest Gulf Free shortlist

 FactorSaudi Law M/14 zoneUAE designated freehold

-Geographic scopeLimited zones [VERIFY list]Multiple emirates, many districts
+Geographic scopeLimited zones (confirm current official rules)Multiple emirates, many districts

 Residency tieSeparate programmesGolden Visa thresholds (UAE rules)